hj-n/steadiness-cohesiveness/README.md

 Steadiness & Cohesiveness were designed and implemented to bridge such a gap.
 By repeatedly extracting a random cluster from one space and measuring how well the cluster stays still in the opposite space, the metrics measure inter-cluster reliability.
 Note that Steadiness measures the extent to which clusters in the projected space form clusters in the original space, and Cohesiveness measures the opposite.

-For more details, please refer our paper (TBA).
+For more details, please refer to our paper (TBA).

 *(documentation still in progress)*